bluwy/package-library/slides.md

 1. Simple packages
 2. Using build tools
 3. Reducing complexity
+4. Keys to success
-4. Where to learn more
+5. Where to learn more
-5. A special tool
+6. A special tool

 </v-clicks>